Lixiyao-meow/Setup-Free-Procedural-Noise/README.md

 ### To change noise filter

 The noise filters are computed in the shader file "PBRFragmentShader.glsl".
-To change the noise filter, just uncomment the kernel you want to test in the main function.
+To change the noise filter, uncomment the kernel you want to test in the main function.